in-depth phil. of sci.

 Relative movement between frames of reference is a key theme in Special Relativity; if there is no stationary reference point in the Universe, then we can never knowingly be at rest, we are all in constant motion.
 Likewise, a finite edge of existence, a wall beyond which nothing exists, would provide a relative point of reference to determine a finite, stationary point within.
 It appears the Universe does not provide fixed points of any sort, otherwise we would all grind to a halt - and our perception of time along with it.

-Our perception of time seems to be binary: Either we recall it, in which case it is merely a passive event in our subconscious, or we can actively participate in the illusion of progress.
+Our experience of time seems to be dual: Either we recall it, in which case it is merely a passive event in our subconscious, or we can actively participate in the illusion of progress.
 Conditioned reflexes fulfill our need for relevance...
 As Time's Paradigm (Destiny) puts it: Evolution's Carrot

 Most creatures on this planet are invertebrates.
 The few more evolved species like ourselves have a real sense of survival because we are aware.
 Being conscious is a means to analyse motion, protect ourselves and gather information.